Coronavirus COVID-19: Advice for property buyers and sellers in Scotland

 Advice for property buyers and sellers

-Open viewings are not permitted and so all viewings will be on an appointment-only basis.
 Agents may ask you questions in advance of scheduling an appointment with regards to your status as a buyer to confirm neither you nor anyone in your household has symptoms or a confirmed case of COVID-19.
 If you are identified as a household contact of a positive COVID-19 case, you must follow current guidance on testing and self-isolation periods.

 Find out more about how to view a property safely.